-Since ATS ground station is rotating in the horizontal plane, we have studied the azimuths from 10 degrees to 105 degrees every 5 degrees.
-The ATS airborne transmitter is placed on the borderline at the height of 10000 meters.
-The ATS ground receiver antenna is always pointing to the airborne.
-ATS ground receiver antenna pattern is according to Recommendation ITU-R M.1459.
+Since the ATS ground station is rotating in the horizontal plane, the azimuths from 10 degrees to 105 degrees (with a step of 5 degrees) were studied.
+The ATS airborne transmitter is placed on the borderline at the height of 10000 m and 2000 m.
+For tracking-type ATS system the ATS ground receiver antenna is always pointing to the airborne transmitter and antenna pattern is in accordance with Recommendation ITU-R M.1459.
+For radar-type ATS system antenna pattern is in accordance with Recommendation ITU-R M.1851.

-Taking into account the average feeder losses (3 dB) the results of received signal level at the reference point together with the ATS noise floor and protection level are presented in the .
+Taking into account the average feeder losses (3 dB) the values of the received signal level at the reference point together with the ATS noise floor and protection level are presented in Figure 23 and the results of I/N and C/(I+N) are provided in Figure 24 and Figure 25.

-From the Figure 4 we can see that in order to meet the required protection level of I/N = −6 dB the interfering signal level should be reduced on average 20 dB.
-Next, we will analyse C/(I+N) method.

-For the case of Lithuanian mobile network as interferer and ATS station of Kaliningrad as victim (see Figure 2), results of received signal level at the reference point together with the ATS noise floor and protection level are presented in the for the aircraft altitude of 10000 meters and 2000 meters.

-For the case of Lithuanian mobile network as interferer and ATS station of Kaliningrad as victim (see Figure 2), the results of I/N and C/(I+N) are provided in the Figure 21 and Figure 22.